plcharbonneau/consul-demo/README.md

 - Show *High Level Architecture* diagram

-> Explain the three tiers and communications between the services
+> Explain the three tiers and communications between the services.
 > We are going to start by discussing Service Discovery and Service Registration

 ### Consul Service Discovery